Japrin/GeneralEnvConfig/README.md

 # GeneralEnvConfig
-my configure files, such as ~/.bashrc, ~/.vimrc etc.
+My configure files, such as ~/.bashrc, ~/.vimrc etc.

 1. **bash**